When you think of a home improvement, you most likely think of remodeling your kitchen or your living room.

 Generally, just follow the instructions on the paint can.

-You may have to apply two to three coats, depending on your bathroom floor tile, your paint, and what you want.
+You may apply two to three coats, depending on your bathroom floor tile, your paint, and what you want.

 What paint to use?